 What drives Marja Helander as an artist is curiosity and the willingness to always learn something new. – This is why making video art and short films has been so inspiring after a long career in photography, Helander says. – Lately I have found that I miss working with my hands, and that's why I will probably be working on three-dimensional pieces next.

-About Selecting the artists
+On Selecting the artists

 When selecting the artists for the XXIV Mänttä Art Festival, Helander has several criteria.
-The most important theme she wants to discuss at the exhibition set in Pekilo next summer, is environmental issues: What happens, when humans rule the land and natural resources? – At the moment, many artists are creating artworks about global warming and nature, as it is such a hot topic, Helander says.
+The most important theme she wants to discuss at the exhibition set in Pekilo next summer is environmental issues: What happens, when humans rule the land and natural resources? – At the moment, many artists are creating artworks about global warming and nature, as it is such a hot topic, Helander says.

 – However, this approach won't be shared by all the contributors, so it won't be strictly an exhibition about the environment.
 Some of the artists share the Northern dimension, Lapland and Northern themes.
 For me, the main goal is to curate the exhibition into an experience that leaves the guests with a strong emotional impact, Helander explains. – One thing it won't be is boring, she concludes.